PennDOT phases in newly-designed driver licenses, identification cards

-HARRISBURG — The Pennsylvania Department of Transportation (PennDOT) has announced that, as part of ongoing security enhancements, PennDOT is updating the design and enhancing the security features of its driver license and identification card products.
+Harrisburg – The Pennsylvania Department of Transportation (PennDOT) recently announced that, as part of ongoing security enhancements, PennDOT is updating the design and enhancing the security features of its driver license and identification card products.

 “The update is an important component of PennDOT’s ongoing work to enhance and protect the integrity of the driver license and identification card issuance process,” PennDOT Secretary Yassmin Gramian said.

-PennDOT is piloting the new products at the Summerdale Driver License Center in Enola beginning Sept.
-12. All driver and photo centers will transition to the new products by mid-November.
+PennDOT is piloting the new products at the Summerdale Driver License Center in Enola beginning September 12, 2022.
+All Driver and Photo centers will transition to the new products by mid-November 2022.
 The new products will be phased in over the next four-year renewal cycle and will replace existing products.
 The new products will be phased in during renewal cycles and will replace existing products.
 Both current and new card designs will be in circulation during the transition period.

 The cards look different and have additional enhanced security features that improve fraud prevention and protect from counterfeiting and alteration.